As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If luster is non-metallic, you should additionally identify the exact non-metallic type.
 Then, please, follow Step 6.

 Tip!
-How to effectively move further with identification if the luster is metallic?
+How can we effectively move further with identification if the luster is metallic?

 Let us advise you to pay attention to the color of the streak and mineral crystal habit.
 The cubic habit of pyrite and magnetite octahedrons can help you quickly identify these mineral species.